zhuojunyu-appliedmath/SPN_clustering/README.md

 ## Data layout

-See `data/README.md` for the exact source and derived file names, required columns, and upload recommendations.
+See `data/README.md` for the exact source and derived file names, required columns, and upload instructions.